Buying real estate in Phnom Penh?

 What places are the smartest $200k buys in Phnom Penh as of 2026?

-As of early 2026, the smartest neighborhoods for a $200k purchase in Phnom Penh include Toul Tompoung (especially the TTP1 Russian Market area), BKK2 and BKK3, parts of Tonle Bassac outside the premium blocks, and central Tuol Kork.
+As of early 2026, the smartest neighborhoods in Phnom Penh for a $200,000 budget (about 800 million KHR) are Toul Tompoung (the Russian Market area, especially TTP1), BKK2 and BKK3, and pockets of Tonle Bassac that are not on the most premium blocks, because these areas combine strong daily-life appeal with steady rental demand.

 What can I buy with $300k in Phnom Penh in 2026?